Version 1.3 - Last Updated: 27 Feb 2026

 This list will remain under review and may be amended.

-- part of an existing designated full course, its ‘parent course’
+- part of an existing designated full course, its ‘parent course’ delivered by the provider

 - at least 30 credits, or a bundle of modules from the same ‘parent course’ equalling at least 30 credits

-- have a single qualification level which should be level 4, 5 or 6 to determine if they are eligible for funding
+- have a single qualification level which should be level 4, 5 or 6

 - assessed and given a standardised transcript when they’re completed, to support credit transfer and facilitate labour market currency